damolinx/vscode-macros/README.md

   macros.window.releaseWebviewId(id: string): boolean
   ```

 Alternatively, all claimed IDs are automatically released when the macro completes.
-This includes REPL sessions, as each sessions is equivalent to a macro.
+This includes REPL sessions, as each session is equivalent to a macro.

 #### Enabling Views

 Views are disabled by default.
-After claiming an ID, you must enable the corresponding view using a context key (notice the id is suffixed with `.show`):
+After claiming an ID, you must enable the corresponding view using a context key (notice the ID is suffixed with `.show`):

   **Example: Showing a view**
   ```